 Child custody investigations in Toronto become necessary when the two parents, even with mediation, cannot come to an agreement on custody.
 So when the court takes over, they need custody investigations done as the court only thinks of the child’s well- being.
 The court needs to find out the best scenario for the child and thus, through the Office of the Children’s Lawyer, conducts the necessary investigations and assessments.

-In some cases, where even the parents are not sure about each other, they too can hire a private investigator to investigate the other party.
+In some cases, where even the parents are not sure about each other, they too can hire a Child Custody Investigation In Toronto to investigate the other party.